prettymuchbryce/roguelikeboard/README.md

 }
 ```

 You can also style `.rb-renderer` with styles that should affect the entire board such as a font.
 Speaking of font, make sure you use a fixed-width font, or things will get pretty ugly.
-I've used `Courier New` in the example as it is a common fixed-width font included on most machines.
+I've used `Courier New` in the example as it is a common fixed-width font included in popular operating systems.

 ####Running the demo
 ```